 Planning your video shoot

-Just as the name implies, pre-production is essentially the first stage of production.
-It’s the period after strategy wraps and before shooting begins when all the necessary planning takes place.
+Just as the name implies, pre-production is the first stage of the video production process, where all the necessary planning takes place before shooting begins.

-During this stage, your video is outlined, scripted, and each scene visualized so your crew knows what to shoot, in what sequence and, how it will be used.
+During this stage, your video is outlined, scripted, and each scene is visualized so that your crew knows what to shoot and in what sequence, as well as how it will be used.

 You’ll want plenty of extra footage, commonly known as b-roll, captured during your shoot.
-This will provide the necessary assets for your editors to produce a powerful video and supply the elements needed to develop more content further down the road as well.
+This will provide the necessary assets for your editors to produce a powerful video and also supply the elements needed to develop future content later.

 Pre-production is also where you’ll finalize the crew and equipment necessary for your shoot.